WowLabz/tasking_backend/README.md

 ## **Development Status 📖**

 Dot Marketplace POC was conceptualized and developed during the Polkadot India hackathon.
 The roadmap listed below comprises new features that would help take the POC to a minimum viable product (MVP).
-The first stage of the project involved creating user registration and marketplace based on a bidding system.
+The first stage of the project involved creating a user registration and marketplace based on a bidding system.

-- Here's a link to the [approved grant proposal for the first phase.](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md)
+- Here's a link to the [approved grant proposal for the first phase](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md) and [second phase](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace-phase2.md)
 - We are in touch with Marcin and Raul from the Web 3 Grants and Treasuries team, respectively.

 ## **Development Roadmap** 🔩